dominicsayers/foreplay/README.md

     key: value  # will go into the .foreman file as key: value
 production:     # deployment configuration for the production environment
   defaults:     # defaults for all roles in this environment (structure same as global defaults)
-  role1:        # settings for the a particular role (e.g. web, worker, etc.) (structure same as global defaults)
+  role1:        # settings for the a particular role (e.g. web, worker, etc.)
 ```

 ### Environment